Skip to content

 TIP

-The MCP surface is compile-time fixed — the agent sees exactly 10 tools, no more, no less.
+The MCP surface is compile-time fixed — the agent sees exactly 25 tools, no more, no less.
 Adding a tool requires a proxxx PR and a release.
 This is intentional: prompt-injection attacks can't extend the tool registry at runtime.
+The registry is append-only across SemVer releases.

 1. Configure proxxx itself